 - 4 large eggs

 - Add the coconut flour and baking soda to a bowl and mix well.

 - Pour the melted ghee into the bowl and mix well (I use an electronic hand mixer).

 - Next, add the eggs and continue to mix until well combined.

 - Use a large-sized disher/cookie scoop to measure out dough (about 3 tablespoons) and drop onto a baking greased baking sheet.

 - Bake at 350°F for 20 minutes or until a toothpick comes out clean.

-optional: you can add salt or sugar depending on whether you’re making sweet or savory biscuits.
+- Add salt or sugar depending on whether you’re making sweet or savory biscuits.